RomalaMishra/CV_project/README.md

-# CV_project
+# Volume_control
-to adjust the laptop volume by simple hand gesture
+This is to adjust the laptop volume by simple hand gesture using OpenCV